“Is there any difference? It’s just a country! Time does change that fast” – you may think!

 The reason is that they love to look nice, clean and sharp in any photos, and if you happen to capture the moments when they are not in good shape, they won’t be happy about it!

-And this is true to busy markets as well!
+And this is true for busy markets as well!

 A wet market in Vietnam